nisayrdglll/denemee/README.md

       <li>Start the installation and wait for it to complete.</li>
     </ul>
   </li>
-  <li>Once the installation is complete, the Apache HTTP Server will be successfully installed.
+  <li>Once the installation is complete, the Goo Web Server will be successfully installed.
 You can find the installed directory by navigating to the location you specified during the installation process.</li>
-  <li>Customize your server by editing the Apache configuration file (httpd.conf).
+  <li>Customize your server by editing  configuration file (httpd.conf).
 This file is typically located in the "conf" subdirectory of the installation directory.</li>
-  <li>Start the Apache HTTP Server.
+  <li>Start the Goo Web Server.
 You can start it by running the startup file or managing services.</li>
-  <li>Verify that the Apache HTTP Server is running by visiting <a href="http://localhost">http://localhost</a> or <a href="http://127.0.0.1">http://127.0.0.1</a> in your browser.
+  <li>Verify that the Goo Web Server is running by visiting <a href="http://localhost">http://localhost</a> in your browser.
 By default, you should see the "It works!" message.</li>
 </ol>
 </div>